Lincoln Tate

 Lincoln Tate (born James Harmon Kennelly, December 1, 1934 – December 16, 2001) was an American actor and former Marine.
 He appeared in more than twenty films from 1965 to 1988.

+He played the role of Schad in The Big Valley episode “Forty Rifles” (season 1, episode 2).
 After several minor roles in American films and television series he moved to Italy where he had the lead role in several Spaghetti Westerns.
 He returned to the United States for several roles with his final film appearance being in Grotesque (1988) where he also is credited as an associate producer.